UKSA (maritime charity): About UKSA

 While sailing the world he had time to reflect on his wonderful life — and he knew he wanted to give something back.
 Sylvia explained: “He would say, “I can’t have all this money and not let children enjoy the sea as much as we do.”
 He knew he wanted to find a way of giving children confidence, and he felt a great way to do this would be to give them the opportunity to get out onto the water.
 His whole aim was to give disabled or disadvantaged children the chance to go sailing, and this idea just seemed to grow.”

 Mike Koppstein was Noel’s yacht captain, so he was with the businessman right at the beginning of UKSA, when the idea of establishing a sailing charity first came about.

 Mike explained: “Noel always had the idea of making sailing accessible to under-privileged children.
 It came through his experience of the teamwork of sailing and he felt strongly that it was something everyone should be able to experience.

-“Noel was quite a shy unassuming person, and sailing made him feel comfortable.
+Mike explained, “Noel was quite a shy unassuming person, and sailing made him feel comfortable.
 He understood his own limitations in his shyness and saw how the sailing environment made him more sociable.
-It bought the gamesmanship and confidence out of him.
+It bought the gamesmanship and confidence out of him."

-“In founding UKSA, the priority for him was to make an initial charitable donation but then for it to be run as a business.
-He was always very creative in making a pound go further while cleverly creating some income – so it was not just about giving money, but about making UKSA run proficiently.”
+"In founding UKSA, his priority was to make an initial charitable donation but then to have it run as a business.
+He sought to maximize the use of funds while generating income – so it was not solely about giving money, but also about ensuring UKSA operated efficiently."

 Noel had raced in Cowes for years and when the opportunity arose to buy a waterfront centre from the Sports Council in October 1987 he knew it would be perfect.

 He invested £4 million in the Lister Charitable Trust to start the place afresh, and he applied his entrepreneurial principles to setting up the charity.

 In the early days there were 60 beds, and plenty of dinghies but no yachts, but it was busy with 1,500 children a year taking part in activities.
 The initial goal was to increase this operation by buying more kit to enable more schools to come along.